AECbytes Newsletter #55 (February 9, 2012)

 Of course, while not every white paper put out by a vendor needs to be analyzed, Graphisoft’s white paper comes at an interesting time in the industry, with BIM adoption on the upswing and many firms rushing to it headlong.
 It provides us with a good opportunity to reflect on our use of BIM more deeply, revisit the criteria that are important in determining which solution to adopt and why, and also think ahead of the future of AEC technology, of what we want our BIM solutions to do.

 The Graphisoft white paper on ArchiCAD first makes case the BIM adoption, emphasizing that moving to BIM is a must for firms willing to rethink their business strategy and find new ways to add value.
 BIM has undoubtedly disrupted the design profession and changed the AEC landscape, with architectural firms being challenged to play radically different roles in the building process.
-Now this insight, by itself, is not new for the AEC industry—BIM has been gaining momentum for several years now and most of the larger architectural firms have already switched to using BIM for their new and upcoming projects (see the recent AECbytes article on HOK’s 2nd Annual BIM Awards).
+Now this insight, by itself, is not new for the AEC industry—BIM has been gaining momentum for several years now and most of the larger architectural firms have already switched to using BIM for their new and upcoming projects.
 The AIA continues to have its own annual BIM Awards, which is a competition open to all firms rather than internal to one firm.
-Also, BIM is rapidly gaining momentum among contractors as well, with the AGC (Associated General Contractors of America) hosting BIMForum events not just once, but three times a year (see the articles on the Winter 2011 BIMForum event).
+Also, BIM is rapidly gaining momentum among contractors as well, with the AGC (Associated General Contractors of America) hosting BIMForum events not just once, but three times a year.
 While BIM may not have fully percolated down to the smallest AEC firms, it is only a matter of time before it gets there and replaces CAD as the default technology used in the AEC industry.
 The benefits of using BIM have already been well documented in countless articles, papers, and reports; the industry really does not need added convincing that it is indeed the next step in our technological evolution.

 However, what is not so clear-cut or undisputed is the best way to get there.
 This is where Graphisoft’s new white paper comes in handy—it summaries the main criteria for choosing a BIM application for firms that have not yet decided on how to go about doing BIM.
 While many of the top architectural firms have already committed to using Revit as their BIM application, Graphisoft’s list of criteria should be helpful for those that have not yet decided or for those looking to expand their BIM repertoire.
 These criteria include greater agility, enabling new firms to get off the ground, established firms to transition at their own pace, aggressive growth firms to expand and fully transform to BIM, and everyone to work the way they want to; fully leveraging hardware, including micro-processing, 64-bit support, cloud computing, servers, and other examples of the newest computing technology for fast and efficient processing and sharing of data; optimizing people, so that unique talents are focused and utilized, small teams produce like big teams, and collaboration happens in real time; differentiating your firm, so that firms deliver new products and services, customize workflows, and capture and leverage unique expertise and institutional knowledge; and doing all of the above with less risk by choosing a proven, mature product that scales to growth and changing needs.